d41y/d41y.github.io/attack/hardware/hardware_fundamentals.md

 | ```FSQUERY``` | Queries existence if dirs and files and returns file size. |
 | ```FSUPLOAD``` | Uploads all or part of a file from the printer to the host. |

-## SAL Files
+## SAL

+_.sal_

-A SAL (_.sal_) file is a capture file in Saleae Logic Analyzer.
+A SAL file is a capture file in Saleae Logic Analyzer.
 A .sal capture itself is a zip file containing:

 - ```meta.json``` - _a json file describing the capture_
 - ```digital-#.bin``` - _raw digital data_